Allen & Heath: dLive

 The dLive series of consoles are designed for professional touring and broadcast uses.
 They are used by many engineers in the industry due to its high expandability and features.
 There are two classes of dLive: C class, and S Class.
 The C class being more compact.
 The dLive surface requires the use of the Allen & Heath's proprietary MixRack external rack-mounted mixer engine which also provides some input/output functionality.
 It also supports Allen and Heath's digital snake system, providing high-quality audio over Ethernet.

 Avantis

 The Avantis is a console that sits between the dLive and SQ systems.
 With many of the facilities of the dLive it differs in the fact the surface itself contains the mix engine and thus does not require the use of the external MixRack.
 It supports the Allen and Heath digital snake system as per the dLive.

 SQ

 The SQ line is a step up from the previous (Qu) generation of mixers.
 It does not require an Allen & Heath MixRack due to the mixer engine being internal.
-It does support Allen and Heath digital snake system as the dLive.
+It does support Allen and Heath digital snake system as per the dLive.